DeepDoge/nostr-scripts/README.md

 ## Core Idea

-Rollupstr is built on the idea of isolated script states.
+Nostr-Scripts is built on the idea of isolated script states.

 A script is a small, self-contained state machine.
 It defines its own ID, its own state or state root, a sequence of state **transactions**, optional dependencies on other scripts, and optional references to external payment proofs.